camptocamp/c2cgeoportal/doc/integrator/install_application.rst

 separate schemas.
 This is required for layer access control (*restricted layers*), where joining user/role tables to PostGIS layer tables is necessary.

-You need a Postgres database >= 9.1 in UTF-8 with the PostGIS >= 2.1 extension.

-If you wish to use the ``similarity`` function within the full-text search, create the ``pg_trgm`` extension:
+If you wish to use the ``similarity`` function within the full-text search, create the ``pg_trgm`` extension.

 Create the ``unaccent`` extension to have accent-insensitive search within the full-text search.

-And by default we assume that the ``www-data`` user exists with all rights on the application schema.
+By default, c2cgeoportal assumes that the ``www-data`` user exists with all rights on the application schemas.

 .. _integrator_install_application_create_schema: